CitizenKorea/k-protocol-framework/validation/05_cttc_raw_rf_carrier_phase/README.md

-# Validation 05: Empirical Validation of K-PROTOCOL Carrier-Phase Closure (CTTC Raw RF Signal)
+# Validation 05: Empirical Validation of K-PROTOCOL 4D Null-Geodesic Ingestion (CTTC Raw RF Signal)

-This module provides the reproducible verification pipeline for **K-PROTOCOL Part 6**, demonstrating the deterministic closure of systematic GNSS carrier-phase residuals down to the stochastic receiver noise floor using real-world RF signals.
+This module provides the reproducible verification pipeline for **K-PROTOCOL Part 6**, demonstrating the deterministic mitigation of relativistic elevation-dependent systematic vertical biases in raw GNSS carrier-phase and pseudorange observables.

 ---